Caesars Palace Parking Fee 2023, Map & Valet

 Alternatively, you may wish to use one of two different valet stands for the Forum Shops.

-The second valet is under the bridge, on your way to Caesars self-parking.
-Here’s you’ll go into the resort from the Strip in the main entrance (Caesars Palace Drive), taking the first right then continuing a little further on the road (Jay Sarno Way).
+- The second valet is under the bridge, on your way to Caesars self-parking.
+You’ll go into the resort from the Strip in the main entrance (Caesars Palace Drive), taking the first right then continuing a little further on the road (Jay Sarno Way).
 The well-lit valet parking area will be easily seen on your right.